Serving Statesboro, GA Since 2011

 Taking the Next Step with The Brannen Law Office P.C.

-- Extensive Trial Experience: With a rich history in both prosecution and defense, Attorney Brannen provides an insider understanding of legal strategies that can benefit clients facing multiple DUI charges.
+- Extensive Trial Experience: With a history in both prosecution and defense, Attorney Brannen provides an insider understanding of legal strategies that can benefit clients facing multiple DUI charges.

 - Personalized Legal Strategies: We conduct thorough evaluations of each case to develop tailored defense strategies, focusing on achieving the most favorable outcomes possible.

 Benefit from the dual experience of Attorney Brannen as both a former prosecutor and a dedicated defense lawyer.
-We are ready to fight for your rights, strategize aggressively for your defense, and work towards achieving the most favorable outcome possible in your case.
+We are ready to fight for your rights, strategize aggressively for your defense, and work toward achieving the most favorable outcome possible in your case.

 Contact us online or call (912) 225-0066 to schedule a consultation that will address your unique situation.